-- Shrubs that bloom on new wood (flower buds will formed on this year’s growth) including:butterfly bush (Buddleia), beauty berry (Callicarpa), oakleaf hydrangea (H. quercifolia), hydrangea ‘Annabelle’ (H. arborescens), hydrangea ‘Limelight’( H. paniculata)
+- Shrubs that bloom on new wood (flower buds will form on this year’s growth) including butterfly bush (Buddleia), beautyberry (Callicarpa), oakleaf hydrangea (H. quercifolia), hydrangea ‘Annabelle’ (H. arborescens), hydrangea ‘Limelight’( H. paniculata)

-Plants that bloom on old wood began producing buds last year and should be pruned after they flower.
+Plants that bloom on old wood began producing buds last year and should be pruned just after they flower if needed.

-- Mophead hydrangeas (H macrophylla), azalea, forsythia, weigelia, spirea, rhododendron
+- Mophead hydrangeas (H macrophylla), azalea, forsythia, weigela, spirea, rhododendron

 - Clematis - if it blooms before June don’t prune